 Frequent or ongoing heartburn can indicate that you have gastroesophageal reflux disease (GERD).
-Skilled gastroenterologist Ilana Gurevich ND, LAC, MSOM, of Naturopathic Gastro, offers holistic treatments, like Chinese medicine and acupuncture, to help relieve symptoms of GERD.
+Skilled gastroenterologist Ilana Gurevich ND, LAC, MSOM, of Open Wellness PDX, offers holistic treatments, like Chinese medicine and acupuncture, to help relieve symptoms of GERD.
 To find out how you could benefit from GERD treatment, call the office in Portland, Oregon, or book an appointment online today.

 GERD (gastroesophageal reflux disease) is a gastrointestinal problem that causes stomach acid to flow up into your esophagus, which is a tube that connects your throat to your stomach.
 This acid can irritate your esophageal lining, causing you to feel uncomfortable.

-If you struggle with severe or ongoing acid reflux, see Dr. Gurevich at Naturopathic Gastro for an evaluation.
+If you struggle with severe or ongoing acid reflux, see Dr. Gurevich at Open Wellness PDX for an evaluation.